cbetta/cbetta.github.com-old/source/_posts/2013-09-20-reading-list-week-38.markdown

 categories: reading ruby
 ---

-I thought I'd get back int blogging again so let's start with a simple reading list.
-Here's some articles that have kept me busy over the past week.
+I thought I'd get back into blogging again so let's start with a simple reading list.
+Here's some articles that have kept me busy over the past week and I'd think people ight enjoy.

 * Pete Keen has a short list of [Essential Tools for Starting a Rails App in 2013](http://www.petekeen.net/essential-tools-for-starting-a-rails-app-in-2013).
 I knew most of them but there were a few I didn't yet.
 * Lindsey Bieda has a nice article explaining how to add a [nice configuration method and generator](http://rarlindseysmash.com/posts/config-and-generators-in-gems) to your Ruby Gem.
 I need to add this to my next Gem.